Browse Policies & Filtering

 Prevent DNS bypass

-Stop users from sidestepping ScoutDNS by setting their own resolvers.
-Firewall rules that block all port-53 traffic except to ScoutDNS, plus how to lock down DoH and DoT.
+Stop users from sidestepping ScoutDNS: firewall rules that block outside port-53 traffic, plus locking down DoH and DoT.

 A user who knows what they’re doing can override their device’s DNS to use a public resolver like 1.1.1.1 or 8.8.8.8, bypassing ScoutDNS entirely.
 To prevent that, lock down DNS traffic at the firewall: only ScoutDNS resolvers should be reachable from inside the network.